Matthias Gray

-In November 1873 his business was advertised with music stores at 623/625 Clay Steeet in San Francisco and at 101 First Street in Portland Oregon.
+In November 1873 his business was advertised with music stores at 623/625 Clay Street in San Francisco and at 101 First Street in Portland Oregon.
 The ad in the Los Angeles Herald noted they sold organs, pianos, brass and string instruments.
 It touted the business as "the only music publisher on the West Coast."

 Overland Monthly reported news songs received from Gray.
 Publishers Weekly also noted Gray's song releases.

 The first store opened in 1852 on Washington Street.
-The business moved to Clay Street, then Oearney, to Whie House, and finally to four-story buildings at 206 and 208 Post Street where they had showrooms, a music hall, classrooms,and repair space.
+The business moved to Clay Street, then Oearney, to White House, and finally to four-story buildings at 206 and 208 Post Street where they had showrooms, a music hall, classrooms, and repair space.